-The average shelf life of a well-maintained AC unit is about 15-years maximum.
-This is good to know, and factor into your decision, because if your unit is 13-years old, it probably hasn’t got many years left in it.
+The average shelf life of a well-maintained AC unit is about 15 years maximum.
+This is good to know, and factors into your decision, because if your unit is 13 years old, it probably hasn’t got many years left in it.
 In this case, replacing the unit with a new one is the most sensible option.
-On the other hand, if your AC is within 5-years of its lifespan, it has plenty to go and can often be repaired affordably.
+On the other hand, if your AC is within 5 years of its lifespan, it has plenty to go and can often be repaired affordably.

 Balancing Costs and Value

 The age of your unit is something worth considering, but there are other variables that go into the repair vs. buy new debate.
 Air conditioning units can break in several ways.
 Knowing the exact cost of a repair is unlikely without a professional quote.
 On average, you can expect to pay somewhere between $75 to $500 depending on the time and parts needed.